keanehatescoding/strathmore_docs/Second year First Semester Notes/Principles of Ethics/Ethics.md

 #### Weaknesses
 1. It may ignores other moral characteristics i.e justice, rights, keeping promises.
-2. It may sanction the use of persons as mere means instead of requiring us to respect persons as ends.
+2. It may sanction the use of persons as mere means instead of requiring us to respect persons as ends i.e die to save more people.
 3. There is also the problem of how to determine or calculate happiness or pleasure i.e. how to calculate standard pleasure.

 ## 2. Deontological Theories